Sarabjit Singh

-Sarabjit Singh Attwal (also spelled Sarabjeet Singh; 1963 or 1964 – 2 May 2013) (alleged to be Manjit Singh Rattu by Pakistan) was an Indian national convicted of terrorism and spying by a Pakistani court.
+Sarabjit Singh (1963 or 1964 – 2 May 2013) (alleged to be Manjit Singh Rattu by Pakistan) was an Indian convicted of terrorism and spying by a Pakistani court.
 He was tried and convicted by the Supreme Court of Pakistan for a series of bomb attacks in Lahore and Faisalabad that killed 14 bystanders in 1990.
 However, according to India, Sarabjit was a farmer who strayed into Pakistan from his village located on the border, three months after the bombings.

 After a brief trial in the Lahore High Court (later directed to the Supreme Court), he was condemned and sentenced to death in 1991, but the sentence was repeatedly postponed by the Government of Pakistan.
 While in prison at Kot Lakhpat Jail, Lahore in April 2013, he was attacked by fellow inmates and died six days later at the Jinnah Hospital, Lahore.

+On 14 April 2024, Singh's alleged murderer, Amir Sarfaraz Tamba, was attacked and killed by unknown masked gunmen near his home in Lahore.

 Background and family

 Singh was born in Bhikhiwind, located along the Indo-Pakistani border in the Tarn Taran district of Punjab, India.
 He was fond of wrestling and taking care of rare pigeons.
 He worked as a farmer on other's fields.
 He was married to Sukhpreet Kaur and had two daughters Swapandeep and Poonam Kaur.
 His sister, Dalbir Kaur, was working towards his release since 1991 till his death in 2013.

 However, another woman named Baljinder Kaur disputed Dalbir's relation to Singh and claimed to be Singh's real sister.
 According to Baljinder, Singh was the third eldest of ten siblings and Dalbir was not their sister, but had happened to know Singh since 1989; "Dalbir Kaur assured us she had right links and would struggle for the release of Sarabjit on some conditions.
 We trusted her and let her pursue the matter, only to be pushed out of the picture."
 Dalbir added that she had nothing to prove her relation with Singh except offering to undergo a DNA test.
 She also claimed that Singh's real brothers, Charanjit and Harbhajan, were not allowed to light his pyre at his funeral and were "pushed back" by people at the cremation ground.
 Commenting further on Dalbir, she added: "People have been coming to the fore (after Singh's death) for cheap publicity.
 They were nowhere when I alone struggled for his release."